/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 For example, when large numbers of homeowners could not honor their mortgage payment obligations, counting on steady housing prices to support debt repayment turned out to be unrealistic.
 Leading up to the GFC, those who conservatively evaluated borrower ability to pay their mortgages rather than focusing upon property values generally sidestepped losses (and, in some cases, gained the insight to short the ill-constructed securitizations).
 Meanwhile, those investors who relied on continued home price appreciation and ignored the quality of the contractual cash flows fared poorly.
 We believe the specific values ascribed to real estate, companies, planes, ships, and intellectual property derive from the quality of the underlying cash flows, not the other way around.

-The U.S. fixed-income universe is dominated by Treasurys, Agency MBS and bonds, and investment-grade bonds.
+The U.S. fixed-income universe is dominated by Treasurys, Agency securities, and investment-grade bonds.

 SPVs: The Structure of Structured Credit